microsoft/ark/docs/install.md

 ## Docker Images

-We currently provide only *base images* for ARK, which contain all the dependencies for ARK but do not contain ARK itself (no [`gpudma`](https://github.com/microsoft/ark/blob/main/docs/install.md#install-gpudma) as well, which should be installed on the host side).
+We currently provide only *base images* for ARK, which contain all the dependencies for ARK but do not contain ARK itself.
 The ARK-installed images will be provided in the future.

 You can pull a base image as follows.
 ```